ryebreadgit/CreatorSpace/ROADMAP.md

 - [ ] Cannot import existing library, only recommended for new setups for now
 - [ ] Video download approval is required for non-admin users but there is no approval process
 - [ ] Videos deleted from disk are not removed from library
-- [ ] Videos from 'Various Creators' are not moved to the correct creator if the creator is added later
+- [x] Videos from 'Various Creators' are not moved to the correct creator if the creator is added later
+  - [ ] Some metadata may not be moved correctly
 - [ ] Mobile layout needs to be improved
 - [ ] Needs refactoring to all hell